robinsmehta/Web-HTML/README.md

 ## Float Properties Variation
 The second exercise (`index2.html`) explores a variation of the floating layout, adjusting the structure and styling for a different visual presentation.

+## Week 4 Assignment
+The third exercise (`index3.html`) represents the Week 4 assignment, focusing on specific layout requirements and CSS techniques learned during that week.